jacodetunde/Pewlett_Hackard_Analysis/README.md

   - Technique Leaders
   - Assistant Engineers
   - Managers
-- The following number of positions will be open:
+(iii) The following number of positions will be open:
   - Senior Managers:29414 Senior Managers will be retiring
   - Senior Staff:28254 Senior Staff will be retiring
   - Engineers: 14222 Engineers will be retiring